 Of course not.
 Yet former Archbishop of Canterbury, Lord Carey said this in championing assisted suicide.
 In using such language, he was showing where the real issues lie.
 Arguments about a slippery slope and the effect on the vulnerable are relevant.
 They are verified by European studies showing that those with depression are the victims of a “sinister expansion” of assisted suicide.
-No doubt these are the arguments that swayed UK MPs to vote against assisted suicide last week.
-But they did not prevent Californian lawmakers from approving the same practice in the same week.
-And they are not enough to counter the degraded view of humanity promoted on the other side.
-The the language of faith in the “ideology of choice” is used as well as statistics.
+No doubt these arguments have some influence.
+But they are not enough to counter the degraded view of humanity being promoted by the assisted suicide campaign.
+The “ideology of choice” adopts the language of faith.
 For instance: “we believe that as rational autonomous beings we should have this choice”.
 Lord Carey’s language is similar when he says “we need as a nation to give people the right to decide their own fate”.
 Yet we can only define our rights and what is moral according to God’s law.

 But we need to understand God’s law accurately in the light of Scripture.
 The Westminster Larger Catechism expands on the fuller biblical meaning of the Sixth Commandment.
 “The sins forbidden in the sixth commandment are, all taking away the life of ourselves, or of others, except in case of public justice, lawful war, or necessary defence…” We are not autonomous.
 We do not live to ourselves nor die to ourselves.
 “For whether we live, we live unto the Lord; and whether we die, we die unto the Lord: whether we live therefore, or die, we are the Lord’s” (Romans 14:7-8).
 On this principle, Paul prevented the jailor from choosing suicide (Acts 16:28).